Cloudflare Docs

 Before starting this project, you should have some experience with HTML, CSS, and JavaScript.
 You will learn:

-1. How building with Workers makes it easy to focus on writing code and ship finished products.
+1. How building with Workers makes allows you to focus on writing code and ship finished products.

 2. How the addition of Workers KV makes this tutorial a great introduction to building full, data-driven applications.